NayamAmarshe/MagLit/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/xxxxxx](http://localhost:3000/api/xxxxxx).
 This endpoint can be edited in `pages/api/xxxxxx.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Read more about [API routes](https://nextjs.org/docs/api-routes/introduction).

-MagLit uses Firebase Firestore as a database.
-You must first create a new Firebase project, then a file with the name `.env.local` in root directory of the project and fill the details as mentioned in `.env.local.example`.

 ## If you like the project